-Researchers find 'pre-cancers'
+Researchers find 'pre-cancers' in blood of elderly

 Many older people silently harbor a blood "pre-cancer" — a gene mutation acquired during their lifetime that could start them on the path to leukemia, lymphoma or other blood disease, scientists have discovered.

 It opens a new frontier on early detection and possibly someday preventing these cancers, which become more common with age.

 The discovery was made by two international research teams working independently, decoding the DNA of about 30,000 people.

 The gene mutations were rare in people under 40, but found in about 10 percent of those over 65 and in nearly 20 percent of folks over 90.